-- Complete and submit the SP-7 Columbian Award applications to the State Program Director.
-At least four (4) activities in each of the four service areas: Faith, Community, Family, and Life - The following reports must be made to Supreme Council: Officers Chosen (Form #185), Service Program Personnel (Form #365), Audit due August 15th (Form #1295-1), Fraternal Survey (Form #1728), and Audit due February 15th (Form #1295-2)
+- Complete and submit the SP-7 Columbian Award applications to the Program Director.
+At least four (4) activities in each of the four service areas: Faith, Community, Family, and Life - Councils must be current with "Safe Environment" as prescribed by Supreme. - Councils must have recruited and exemplified one (1) new member into their council. - The following reports must be made timely to Supreme Council:

+Officers Chosen (Form #185), Service Program Personnel (Form #365), Audit due August 15th (Form #1295-1), Fraternal Survey (Form #1728), andAudit due February 15th (Form #1295-2)